-An orientation will be held before the start of the program.
-Attendance at the orientation is mandatory, and students will be rewarded with important information and help organizing your program progression.
-Students shall be informed during orientation of the school policies and procedures, including information on expectations of participation, navigating POPULI, the school's distance education delivery system, and academic integrity issues.
-The students will be given an electronic copy of the student handbook and school catalog during orientation.
+A mandatory orientation will be held before the start of the program.
+Attendance at the orientation is required.
+Students shall be provided with an overview of school policies and procedures, including expectations of participation, organizing your program progression, navigating POPULI, the school's distance education delivery system, and academic integrity issues.
+Students will be given an electronic copy of the student handbook and school catalog during the orientation.
 The student is required to sign a receipt and acknowledgement form upon completion of orientation.
+Students who do not attend the mandatory orientation jeopardize their spot in the program.